Is it still worth it to return and live in New York, especially if you are Asian?

 1. Your employment may not be secure

 Small businesses are the backbone of any economy.
-New York’s “progressive” policies make it difficult for them to thrive.
-We know this based on what’s happening to Minneapolis, the poster child of progressive laws.
+New York’s “progressive business policies” of high taxes and complex regulations make it challenging to thrive.
+Minneapolis, the poster child of progressive laws, is in the same dilemma.

 Also, AI technology has begun taking over jobs in retail sales and marketing.
-Remote work is a new trend that’s saving companies tons of money and lesser need to hire new people.
+Remote work has become an effective alternative.
+Some jobs do not require you to live in the city.

 High-earners in tech, finance left New York